Vermilacinia

 This diterpene, known also as ceruchdiol or ceruchinol, has been attributed to cause a mildew-like appearance that develops gradually on herbarium specimens.
 The thallus structure in some specimens collected more than 100 years ago is not discernible, making it difficult to determine whether or not soredia are present, which is necessary for species identification.
 The mold-like appearance is the result of efflorescence—a chemical change associated with the breakdown of the cortex from which the internal (medulla) hyphae erupt.
-Efflorescence can be slowed or prevented by storing specimens in a frost-free refrigerator below 40 °F, although there may be a trade-off in that long-term storage causes the cortex to become brittle over time (nine yrs).
+Efflorescence can be slowed or prevented by storing specimens in a frost-free refrigerator below 40 °F, although there may be a trade-off in that long-term storage causes the cortex to become brittle over time (nine years).

 Not all species of Vermilacinia that produce the diterpene exhibit efflorescence.
 The presence or absence of this condition has also been referred to in the literature as "deposit" and "no deposit".
 For example, Gerd Bendz, Johan Santesson and Carl Wachtmeister reported on two specimens of Ramalina homalea (=Niebla homalea) with the diterpene that were collected in 1874, one with "deposit", the other without "deposit"; however, it was not clear as to how their specimens were identified to species.
 In this case the taxonomy was probably based on R. Heber Howe.
-The presence of divaricatic acid noted in the one specimen to have the deposit included reference to Mason E Hale, Jr., Lichen Handbook.
+The presence of divaricatic acid noted in the one specimen to have the deposit included a reference to Mason E Hale Jr., Lichen Handbook.
 Although one of the two specimens was probably Vermilacinia laevigata, the chemotypes appear incorrectly reported as generally recognized for the species now known as Niebla homalea, which does not produce the diterpene.
 The same chemical data for Ramalina homalea were also reported by Gerhard Follmann, which again appear to include misidentifications for other lichen substances, without accounting for type specimens.
-Additionally, no reference was made to zeorin being present; the reported presence of stictic acid was likely a misidentification for salazinic acid and that of atranorin a misidentification of usnic acid.
+Additionally, no reference was made to zeorin being present; the reported presence of stictic acid was likely a misidentification for salazinic acid and that of atranorin was a misidentification of usnic acid.
 The mold-like condition (“deposit”) has been associated with the occurrence of an unknown terpene ("T3"), which may be related to bourgeanic acid.